Links to Other Organizations Supporting Religion Teachers

-Following these teachers' guides you will find links to a number of organizations, each of which offers their own online or downloadable resources for K-12 teachers.
-There is a vibrant community of educators and activists working to promote interfaith understanding through more effective K-12 teaching about religious diversity.
-We hope you'll find their work helpful in your classroom -- and perhaps find a sense of common cause in their vision of a pluralistic American society.
+This page provides links to a vibrant community of educators, activists, and organizations working to promote interfaith understanding through more effective teaching about religious diversity in American schools.
+You're just a click or two away from helpful lesson plans, provocative scholarship, primary sources, demographic data, and much more.
+We hope you'll find some of these resources helpful in your classroom -- and perhaps find a sense of common cause in these organizations' vision of a more inclusive American society.

 A wide-ranging set of resources, on a website sponsored by the United Nations Alliance of Civilizations.
 The site features an extensive searchable database of curricula, syllabi, and other classroom resources; links to other organizations in the field; recent news articles on religion and education; and a journal of scholarly research on K-12 religious studies pedagogy.

 For over twenty years, Harvard University's Pluralism Project has been exploring the religious diversity of the United States, in order to discern the emerging meanings of our religious pluralism.
-The project helps students and other Americans engage with the realities of religious diversity through research, outreach, and the active dissemination of resources.
-Its extensive website offers many resources for teachers, including interactive maps, syllabi, slideshows, statistics, teaching guidelines, and the On Common Ground CD-ROM.
+Its extensive website offers many resources for teachers, including interactive maps, syllabi, slideshows, and the pathbreaking On Common Ground web-based multimedia resource collection, which combines text, video, graphics, music, and the voices of believers themeslves to map America’s diverse culture of faith.

 The mission of the IRCV (formerly the Council on Islamic Education) is to strengthen civil society by exploring the intersection of faith, citizenship, and pluralism, and to help align public policymaking with our nation’s core values of religious liberty and tolerance.
 Their website provides a wide range of lesson plans, publications, and other resources for educators, primarily—though not exclusively—designed to support effective, unbiased teaching about Islam and contemporary Muslim communities.